What is Acupuncture?

 Many insurance policies provide acupuncture coverage but insurance policies vary greatly in terms of deductible and percentage of insurance coverage for acupuncture.
 Medicare or Medicaid do not cover acupuncture in New Jersey or New York.

-We can verify your health insurance, click here and fill out the form, we will get back to you within 48 hours.
+As a courtesy, we can verify your health insurance, just click here and fill out your information; determination within 48 hours.

-White Lotus Acupuncture only accepts out-of-network insurance benefits.
+White Lotus Acupuncture only accepts out-of-network insurance benefits - currently we are not in-network with any insurance.

 White Lotus Acupuncture cannot and does not guarantee any or all insurance reimbursement.